<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Come experience Eastern Europe for yourself!

-International Language Programs is a non-profit based out of Utah, USA that works with schools and orphanages in Europe.
+International Language Programs is a non-profit based out of Utah, USA, that works with schools and orphanages in Europe.
 We help college-age volunteers to be able to spend their dream semester abroad living in Europe, but at a price they can actually afford.
-Come teach English to kids part time, and soak up the culture while you live like a local.
-You'll have time to travel throughout Europe with your fellow group members to places like Bulgaria, Greece, Germany ... there's lots of options but we let you decide so you can tailor the adventure to fit your bucket list.
+Come teach English to kids part-time, and soak up the culture while you live like a local.
+You'll have time to travel throughout Europe with your fellow group members to places like Bulgaria, Greece, Germany ... there are lots of options, but we let you decide so you can tailor the adventure to fit your bucket list.

 Learn more about our program and how volunteering with ILP works by clicking that button below.